Marcel-rodriguez/Marcel-rodriguez/README.md

 - 👋 Hi, I’m @Marcel-rodriguez
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently working on full-stack projects utilizing React, JavaScript, Redux, Nodejs, PosgreSQL
-- 💞️ I’m looking to collaborate on Begginer Friendly / Exciting Projects
+- 💞️ I’m looking to collaborate on Begginer and intermediate Friendly / Exciting Projects
-- 📫 How to reach me: github
+- 📫 How to reach me: marcel_rodriguez1@yahoo.com

 <!---
 Marcel-rodriguez/Marcel-rodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.